sunyuan-cs/sunyuan-cs.github.io/_pages/about.md

 - \[**Publications**\]: May.
 1, 2025, four papers were accepted by ICML 2025!
 Congrats to Siyuan, Wenyuan, Ruitao, Honglin, and coauthors!
 One paper was accepted as Spotlight (accept rate=2.6%)!  🎉
 - \[**Publications**\]: Apr.
 29, 2025, two papers were accepted by IJCAI 2025!
 Congrats to Xuyang, Deyin, and coauthors! 🎉
 - \[**Publications**\]: Apr.
 5, 2025, one paper was accepted by Neural Networks!
 Congrats to Xingfeng and coauthors! 🎉
 - \[**Publications**\]: Feb.
 27, 2025, two papers were accepted by IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR 2025)!
-Congrats to Siyuan and coauthors! 🎉
+Congrats to Siyuan and coauthors!
+One paper was accepted as Highlight (accept rate=13.5%)!  🎉
 - \[**Services**\]: Feb.
 5, 2025, I have been invited to be an Area Chair（AC) for the ACL 2025. 🎉
 - \[**Publications**\]: Jan.
 3, 2025, one paper was accepted by IEEE Transactions on Image Processing (TIP)!
 Congrats to Honglin (Master)! 🎉
 - \[**Publications**\]: Dec.
 10, 2024, four papers were accepted by AAAI 2025!
 Congrats to Ruitao (Master), Shilin (Master), and coauthors! 🎉